What is Bureaucracy?

 4. Career orientation

 Employees are chosen on the basis of their capabilities, previous experience, and expertise.
-It also allows employees to specialize further and climb up the ladder in due courses of promotion.
-Selection to a vacancy is formal.
+This enables employees to specialize further and climb up the ladder in due courses of promotion.
+The selection to a vacancy is formal.

 5. Rules and requirements